-- < 95% to 90% Validated accuracy: QA/QC conducts further analysis of accrued data for potential trending.
-Operations are responsible for corrective action where applicable. - < 90% Validated Accuracy: Operations is responsible for further trending analysis and/or corrective action
+If the compliance percentage is less than 95% to 90%, the electric QA/QC group conducts further analysis of accrued data for potential trending.
+Operations is responsible for corrective action where applicable.
+If the validation accuracy is less than 90%, Operations is responsible for further trending analysis and/or corrective action and implantation plan to improve field force inspections.